-are not a bona fide national incorporated ESO

-receive funding from another government source for the same purpose as the project proposed under this grant opportunity.
+- are not a bona fide national incorporated ESO - receive funding from another government source that will entirely meet the costs of the project proposed under this grant opportunity.

 5. What the grant money can be used for

 Grant funding is intended to fund discrete projects or activities that address a specific problem or issue, rather than everyday business-as-usual costs.